cheneyyu/PeakForge/README.md

   --peak-type narrow \
   --peak-extension 250 \
   --min-overlap 2 \
+  --threads 16 \
   --gtf annotations.gtf \
   --enrichr
 ```
 This run performs peak calling (if necessary), constructs consensus intervals, quantifies counts, executes the appropriate differential workflow, annotates peaks, and produces summary plots.
 `--peak-type` controls whether MACS2 is invoked in narrow- or broad-peak mode when peaks are missing; narrow peaks are expanded symmetrically by `--peak-extension` (default 250 bp) to build the consensus, while broad peaks use their full width without extra padding.
+Paired-end BAMs are detected automatically and passed to MACS2 with `BAMPE` format.
 If you supply `narrowPeak` or `broadPeak` files in the sample sheet, PeakForge infers the mode from the extension and you can omit `--peak-type` entirely.
+`--threads` applies to deepTools counting and to any `samtools index` calls needed to compute library sizes.

 ---